 Future Project: Urbain Domergue's Journal de la langue françoise

-I am beginning a project that will produce a digital and paper edition of the first periodical devoted to the French language itself, Urban Domergue's Journal de la langue françoise published (with certain gaps) between 1784 and 1795.
+I am also working on a project to produce a digital and critical paper edition of the first periodical devoted to the French language itself, Urbain Domergue's Journal de la langue françoise which published (intermittently) between 1784 and 1795.

 Previous Research Projects

 I wrote my Ph.D. thesis at the University of Cambridge under the supervision of Wendy Ayres-Bennett.
 My other advisor was Adam Ledgeway, and my examiners were Ian Roberts and Janice Carruthers.
 A modified version of the dissertation was published by Legenda (Oxford) in May 2011: Syntactic Borrowing in Contemporary French: A Linguistic Analysis of News Translation.
 Here's the blurb: